 In contrast to Brazil or Caribbean countries, African and Asian ethnicities have not been represented in Chile for the most of its history.
 In the last few years, high immigration rates from Haiti abruptly increased the percentage of the black population and produced a public backlash.
 While negative reactions towards black people are rare, many Chileans will assume that you are Haitian.
 If you are Asian, people will often call you Chinese (chino).
 Both "chino" and "negro" do not carry negative connotations in Spanish.

-In general, there are no visible discrimination trends like anti-Semitism or Islamophobia, but you can encounter prejudices based on skin color in both ways.
+In general, there are no visible discrimination trends but wearing ethnic or religious clothing can cause some tension — it's better to look "globalized" and blend in.
+Also, you can encounter prejudices based on skin color in both ways.
 For example, there were cases of bullying European immigrant kids for looking like a "rich white person" (cuico) in a public school where all students have darker skin (whiter kids usually go to expensive private schools).
 The reason for this is the strong historical segregation of social classes based on skin color and a mutual hostility in the society as a result.

 Some people come to live in Chile and expect everything to suit their ideas of how things should be done.
 When that doesn't happen, they become angry and complain all the time.
 Don't expect Chile to change for you — accept how things are, adapt, and have fun.